ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 to install the Python requirements.
 (Note that you might need to use the full path to the location of your pip.exe executable.
 That above pip installation also assumes that you have [git](https://git-scm.com/download/win) already installed on your computer;
-if you don't, then you will need to install git, and then after that also make sure that the git executable is in your PATH -- i.e. that typing "git" on the Cygwin or terminal command line correctly finds your installed git executable.)
+if you don't, then you might need to also install git, and then after that also make sure that the git executable is in your PATH.)

 Then, navigate to the `AIFCOMSSwithCUPredictorTest/predict` directory and run